blahblahblah589/portfolio-project-5/README.md

 ![image](/outputs/v1/model_loss.png)
  - As can be seen from the above graphs, the model was able to generalise it's training to predict on unseen data.
 - Deployment:
+ - The deployment of this web app was done using Heroku.
+ 1. Create a new app on heroku.
+ 2. For the app to deploy to heroku, the heroku stack had to be changed.
+Do this by running *heroku login -i* and entering your credentials, if you have two factor authentication, then your password is your SPI key.
+Run *heroku stack:set heroku-20 -a your_app_name*.
+ 3. Deploy the project on the heroku app dashboard.
+Review the build log for any errors.
+ - If required, you can make a copy of the repository by forking it.
+To do this, all you will need to do is open the repository and click the 'Fork' button on the right hand side opposite the repo name.

 ## Credits
 - Data Set is from Kaggle.